CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

 1. Give the local jenkins user a password for intial SSH connections

-   1. Create a "jenkins redhat user" entry in 1Password that meets the following requirements
+   1. Create a "jenkins master redhat user" entry in 1Password that meets the following requirements

       - at least 15 characeters